-We talked to Chema Coca of SUPERLUMEN, a development studio from Murcia dedicated to the creation of experiences and videogames for Virtual Reality.
-Here is what he said about it.
+Chema Coca of SUPERLUMEN, tells us how the development studio from Murcia is dedicated to the creation of experiences and videogames for Virtual Reality.

 First of all, how are you and your family doing in these COVID-19 times?